KhangDaoz/Assignment-2/README.md

-# Assignment 2: Image Classification with Deep Learning
+# Deep Learning for Image Classification

-This repository contains the source code, notebooks, and reports for an image classification project.
-The primary goal is to build and evaluate a model capable of classifying images, likely using a dataset such as CIFAR-10, and testing it against other images.
+This repository contains the source code and report for a project focused on building and evaluating a Convolutional Neural Network (CNN) for image classification.
+The model is trained on the CIFAR-10 dataset and then tested against custom images to evaluate its generalization performance.

-## 📝 Description
+## 📝 Project Overview

-This project explores the fundamentals of building a deep learning model for image classification.
-The core tasks are implemented in Jupyter Notebooks and include data loading, preprocessing, model architecture definition, training, and evaluation.
-A detailed analysis and summary of the results are available in the PDF report.
+This project provides an end-to-end demonstration of a deep learning workflow for image classification.
+The key stages are implemented in Jupyter Notebooks and include:

+  * **Data Loading & Preprocessing:** Loading the CIFAR-10 dataset, normalizing pixel values, and preparing it for training.
+  * **Model Architecture:** Designing and building a Convolutional Neural Network (CNN) using TensorFlow/PyTorch.
+  * **Training & Validation:** Training the model on the training set while monitoring its performance on a validation set.
+  * **Evaluation:** Assessing the final model's accuracy and performance on the unseen test set.
+  * **Inference:** Using the trained model to make predictions on new, custom images not from the original dataset.

+A detailed analysis of the methodology and results is available in the final report.

-## 📂 Project Structure
+## 📂 Repository Structure

-Here is an overview of the files and directories within this repository:

 ```
 .